hasadna/open-bus/gtfs/retriever/readme.md

 ```

 ### S3 Wrapper
-The folowing tool can be used to Download, Upload, and List Files from open-bus S3 buckets.
+The following tool can be used to Download, Upload, and List Files from open-bus S3 buckets.
 The tool have 3 commands:

 **List Command**
 ```